 How to Use the Current Ratio

-It is easy to calculate the current ratio, but it takes a bit more nuance to actually employ it as a method of stock analysis.
+It is easy to calculate the current ratio, but it takes a bit more nuance to employ it as a method of stock analysis.
 There isn’t a specific number you are looking for when calculating the current ratio.
 However, there are some basic inferences you can take from the current ratio once you’ve calculated it.

-For instance, if the current ratio is less than one, this means that the company’s outstanding debts owed within a year are higher than the current assets the company holds.
+For instance, if the current ratio is less than 1, this means that the company’s outstanding debts owed within a year are higher than the current assets the company holds.
 This is generally not a good sign, as it could mean the company is in danger of becoming delinquent on its payments, which is never good.
 Keep in mind, though, that the company may simply be awaiting a big influx of cash, whether in the form of a new investment or payment for a big sale of the product it manufactures.

 Interpreting Changes to the Current Ratio

 While the current ratio at any given time is important, analysts and investors should also consider how the number has changed over time.
 That could show how the company is changing and what trajectory it is on.

 If a company’s current ratio goes up over time, this could mean that it is paying off its debts or bringing in new revenue streams.
 Investors and analysts should investigate to see what caused the change.
 It’s possible a new management team has come in and righted the ship of a company that was in trouble, which could make it a good investment target.

 A current ratio going down could mean that the company is picking up new or bigger debts.
 It could mean their revenue has gone down.
 Again, analysts and investors should investigate the cause to determine whether the company is a good investment.